erikoest/symath/README.md

 </pre>

-The user-defined function will now be available as a method in the Sy::Definitions module and can be used in expressions.
+The user-defined function will now be available as a method in the SyMath::Definitions module and can be used in expressions.

 ### Evaluating functions and operators